 - Scoop dough out with a medium (2 tablespoon) cookie scoop and roll into a ball with your hands.
 Roll the balls of dough in sprinkles, making sure to get them completely coated.

 - Place the balls of dough on a cookie sheet, 2 inches apart.
+Press down on each ball with the back of a drinking glass to flatten slightly.
 Bake for 8 minutes.
 Let them cool for a minute or two on the cookie sheet and then transfer to a rack to cool completely.

 Notes